The Google-Facebook duopoly is underlined when looking at the top mobile apps – more than 50% of the top apps are owned by the tech mastodons

 Get further insights

-In the study below you can learn more about the apps and social media usage in the US, UK and Nordics.
+Download the study below, to learn learn more about the social media (and apps) usage in the US, UK and Nordics.
 Enjoy!